 Students are expected to meet with their mentors at least once every semester, but you are encouraged to meet with them more often-whatever best suits both parties.
 It is up to you to contact your mentor to arrange meetings.
-Faculty mentors are there to help guide you through the PhD program, and can offer advice not only on coursework and research, but on other aspects of academic life, including conferences, publications, and professionalization opportunities.
-At the end of each semester, students should fill out the self-evaluation form and share it with their mentors.
+Faculty mentors are there to help guide you through the PhD program, and can offer advice not only on coursework and research, but on other aspects of academic life, including conferences, publications, and professionalization opportunities..
 Meetings will be most productive when you accept responsibility for leading the meeting.
 Your role is to raise the issues and questions, while the professor's role is to respond.
+At the end of the academic year, the GSO will send out an annual update form that you are required to fill out to remain in good standing with the program.
+The form will ask for an updated CV, about courses taken, benchmark requirements completed, and any presentations, publications, or other professionalization opportunities.
+The DGS will send out a reminder towards the end of the spring semester about the annual report, so please make sure to update your CV throughout the year so that you are prepared to complete it.